-Each NEO is party to an employment agreement which provides a fixed base salary, subject to annual review by our Compensation Committee.
+Each NEO is party to an employment agreement which provides a minimum base salary, subject to annual review by our Compensation Committee.
 Decisions regarding adjustments to base salaries are made at the discretion of our Compensation Committee, as all automatic base salary increases have been eliminated.
 Base salaries are used to attract and retain highly qualified executives.
-In reviewing base salary levels for our NEOs, our Compensation Committee considers the following factors: job responsibilities, leadership and experience, value to our Company and the recommendations of our President and Chief Executive Officer (other than with respect to his own base salary).
-Our Compensation Committee did not increase annual base salaries for 2020.
+In reviewing base salary levels for our NEOs, our Compensation Committee considers the following factors: job responsibilities, leadership and experience, value to our Company, the recommendations of our President and Chief Executive Officer (other than with respect to his own base salary) and the base salaries of executives in comparable positions at our Peer companies.
+Our Compensation Committee did not increase annual base salaries for 2021, but annual base salaries in 2021 reflect the discontinuation of the 20% reduction implemented during 2020.

-NEO 2019 Base Salary Base Salary (1)
+NEO 2020 Base Salary (1) 2021 Base Salary (2)

-Frank J. Del Rio \$ 1,800,000 \$1,527,541
+Frank J. Del Rio \$ 1,527,541 \$1,797,041

-Mark A. Kempa \$ 700,000 \$594,044
+Mark A. Kempa \$ 594,044 \$698,849

-T. Robin Lindsay \$ 700,000 \$594,044
+T. Robin Lindsay \$ 594,044 \$698,849

-Jason Montague \$ 700,000 \$594,044
+Jason Montague \$ 594,044 \$698,849

-Harry Sommer \$ 700,000 \$594,044
+Harry Sommer \$ 594,044 \$698,849

-(1) In order to preserve liquidity during the COVID-19 pandemic, our Compensation Committee, with the agreement of our NEOs, reduced annual base salaries for our NEOs by 20% beginning March 30, 2020 and our NEO's base salaries continue to be reduced.
+(1) For 2020, in order to preserve liquidity during the COVID-19 pandemic, our Compensation Committee, with the agreement of our NEOs, reduced annual base salaries for our NEOs by 20% beginning March 30, 2020.